The Loop Center for Social & Emotional Development

 Dr. Jamison is a Governor-appointed member of the Virginia Interagency Coordinating Council, a Board Member of the Virginia Mentoring Partnership & a Committee Member of Wildrock Natural Therapeutic Play Space.
 She has been invited to speak across Virginia as an early childhood social & emotional development expert.
 Prior to founding The Loop Center, Dr. Jamison served as a Visiting Lecturer at the University of Richmond in the Department of Psychology teaching courses in Toxic Stress, Educational Psychology, Social & Emotional Development, Developmental Disabilities.
 Dr. Jamison previously worked to develop behavioral interventions, observation codes, and quality child care measures being implemented nation-wide as a Research Associate for the Center for Advanced Study of Teaching and Learning at the University of Virginia.

 Dr. Jamison received her B.A., M.T.
 (Early Childhood Developmental Risk), and Ph.D.
 (Educational Psychology: Applied Developmental Science) from the University of Virginia.
-She is currently an adjunct faculty member at the University of Richmond.
-Dr. Jamison lives in Charlottesville with her husband and two children.
+She is currently an adjunct faculty member at the Batten School for Public Policy at the University of Virginia and a member of the Social Emotional and Academic Development Team for Albemarle County Public Schools.
+Dr. Jamison lives in Charlottesville with and two children.

 Anita S. McGinty, Ph.D.
 CCC-SLP